Zhichao Zhou

 Research

-Cardiovascular complications are significant clinical challenges in cardiometabolic diseases such as diabetes and obesity, contributing to high morbidity and mortality worldwide.
-Despite their prevalence, the underlying mechanisms remain poorly understood, and there is a lack of specific therapies and reliable biomarkers to address cardiovascular injury.
+• Cardiovascular complications are significant clinical challenges in cardiometabolic diseases such as diabetes and obesity, contributing to high morbidity and mortality worldwide.
+Despite their prevalence, the underlying mechanisms remain poorly understood, and there is a lack of specific therapies and reliable biomarkers to address cardiovascular dysfunction.

 RBCs are a rich source of diverse non-coding RNAs (ncRNAs).
 Through high-throughput profiling and functional validation, using samples from well-characterized clinical cohorts and disease models—including genetically modified animals—our team investigates the expression and functional role of RBC-derived ncRNAs.
 We explore how alterations in these ncRNAs contribute to cardiovascular complications and their potential as biomarkers and therapeutic targets.

-Additionally, RBCs function as ATP reservoirs, releasing ATP under physiological conditions.
+Additionally, RBCs function as ATP reservoirs, releasing ATP under low oxygen tension.
 However, this ATP release is impaired in various disease states.
-A critical focus of our research is understanding the functional interactions between RBCs and the cardiovascular wall, specifically through ATP-mediated purinergic signaling pathways in cardiometabolic diseases.
+A critical focus of our research is understanding the functional interactions between RBCs and the cardiovascular wall, specifically through ATP-mediated purinergic signaling pathways in cardiometabolic diseases and how they respond to hypoxia.

 Our ultimate goal is to identify RBC-derived factors as novel mechanisms driving cardiovascular complications and to establish them as diagnostic markers and therapeutic targets, paving the way for improved clinical outcomes in cardiometabolic diseases.